 Mirror of the Free, subtitled The Tarot and the Kabbalah, the Ancient Mesopotamians and the Sufis, offers Swift's own theories on the origins of Tarot.
 Published as a limited hand-numbered edition of 136 copies.

-Book - Published by Octavia & Co.
+By Nicholas Swift · Book · Published by Octavia & Co.
 Press

 Review by Bonnie Cehovet